Learn-TypeScript/drug-n-drop/README.md

     [162] Using "declare" as a "Last Resort".

-    In case you have a library, and you cannot use `@types/...` the use `declare`.
+    In case you have a library, and you cannot use `@types/...` then use `declare`.
 E.g. set a global variable in `index.html` and then use `declare` to access it.

     [163] [class-transformer](https://github.com/typestack/class-transformer)